Kalunge/educative-java/src/collections/notes.md

 ```

 so the ```copy()``` method does not merge the elements of the two lists. it replaces the elements in the destination list from the elements in the source list
+## Filling a list with a default value
+the ```fill(List list, Object o)``` method replaces all of the elements of the specified list with the specified element.
+This method is very useful if we want to reset out List to a default value.